GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 By Jonnelle Marte

-Feb 5 (Reuters) - President Joe Biden is presenting his plan on Friday for addressing one of the greatest challenges created by the COVID-19 pandemic - how to get millions of out-of-work Americans back on the job.
+Feb 5 (Reuters) - President Joe Biden pushed for more fiscal support Friday to address one of the greatest challenges created by the COVID-19 pandemic - how to get millions of out-of-work Americans back on the job.

 "At that rate it's going to take 10 years before we get to full employment," Biden said Friday morning from the White House.